 - Spark offers serious extra perks like free Netflix for a year, as well as Lightbox subscriptions

 - Orcon tends to offer free Apple TV on plans over $90 a month

 - Vodafone has a free Neon subscription, $300 joining credit and optional Sky cable TV packs

 - Slingshot sometimes offers a free Google Chromecast streaming dongle on fibre plans

 Skinny lacks a lot of extra freebies in this regard, which may make or break a plan for some users.
 Other plans also come with competitive home phone calling bundles, of which Skinny also seems to lack.

 This average monthly price falls behind another small provider – Flip.
 Another provider to look out for is MyRepublic, which offers an unlimited plan under $75 a month for the first year.
 If it’s no-frills broadband you want then Skinny does offer a few great plans.

 Is a Skinny broadband plan worth the money?

 Skinny offers a pretty cheap no-frills price, with one of the cheapest unlimited data plans in all of New Zealand!
-However, the range of extra ‘stuff’ you get is pretty minimal.
+However, the range of extra stuff you get is pretty minimal.
 The bigger providers tend to offer a bunch more perks and bonuses to pry your dollars from your hands.
 With that said, if you want to do away with the gimmicks and filler and just want straight broadband – like many of us do – Skinny offers a great alternative to the big providers.
-For just broadband, it’s tough to see past Skinny and its no-fat broadband plans with no lock-in contract options.